 The third undertaking is to work for social fairness and justice, and with this in mind I've represented the government in apologizing to the indigenous peoples.
 I've also established the Presidential Office Indigenous Historical Justice and Transitional Justice Committee to follow through on this matter.

-To push for judicial reform, we've followed democratic procedures in preparing for the agenda of the National Congress on Judicial Reform.
+To push for judicial reform, we've followed democratic procedures in preparing for the agenda of the National Conference on Judicial Reform.
 The process has involved certain controversies and opinions, but do not doubt our government's determination.
 We will stick to this out to the end.
 Giving up half-way into the process is not an option.

 We are also working to achieve transitional justice, and have already made concrete progress toward recovering ill-gotten party assets, resolving the problem of privatization of public assets, and allowing for public access to archives and records from Taiwan's authoritarian period.
 A draft bill for an act governing promotion of transitional justice is now working its way through the Legislative Yuan, and I hope it will be passed during the current session so that Taiwan's democracy can take another step forward.